-2.0 With approval from the local governing board, Victor School has jointly developed with, and distributed to, parents and family members of participating children a written parent and family engagement policy, agreed upon by such parents, and updated periodically to meet the changing needs of parents and the school.
+2.0 With approval from the local governing board, Houston has jointly developed with, and distributed to, parents and family members of participating children a written parent and family engagement policy, agreed upon by such parents, and updated periodically to meet the changing needs of parents and the school.
 (EC Section 11503; 20 United States Code [U.S.C.]
 Section [§] 6318[b][1-4]) [Describe how the school Jointly develops with, and distributes to, parents and family members of Title I students a written parent and family engagement policy.]

-The principal and bilingual assistant meet with parents at School Site Council meetings, ELAC meetings and Parent Club meetings to develop a written parent engagement policy.
-The policy includes multiple ways for parents to stay engaged with the school and the classrooms of their children including: Back to School Night, Curriculum Nights, Harvest Festival, Student performances, classroom parties, Jog A Thon, Parent Club, School Site Council, ELAC, Halloween parade, Field Day, etc. The engagement policy is reviewed with each parent group, suggestions are taken and added to the policy.
+The principal and bilingual para educator meet with parents at School Site Council meetings, ELAC meetings, and Parent Club meetings to develop a a written parent and family engagement policy.
+The policy includes multiple ways for parents to stay engaged with the school and the classrooms of their children including: volunteer opportunities, chaperoning on field trips, books provided to read with their children, participation in school wide events (Back To School Night, Science Night, Student Performances, Jog A Thon, Spaghetti Dinner, Parent Club, School Site Council, ELAC, Halloween Parade, etc.) The engagement policy is reviewed with each parent group, suggestions are taken and added to the policy.
 The policy is reviewed, edited, and approved by the School Site Council.